johnbayko/hicp/docs/hicp.rst

       A: Maybe, but it would require two parameters and be inconsistent.

 delta: <single content/attribute change>
+  [I think I'll remove this, it was intended for "server" type editing which I already removed]

   If specified, this is used by these components:

   "textfield", "textpanel":